CamFlow/documentation/docs/installation.md

 # Installing CamFlow

+There are three main options covered below for how to install CamFlow:
+1. Fedora-specific: using packagecloud;
-There are two options to install CamFlow: (1) building the kernel on the local machine; or (2) use [vagrant](https://www.vagrantup.com/) to set up a virtual machine.
+2. building the kernel on the local machine; or
+3. using [vagrant](https://www.vagrantup.com/) to set up a virtual machine.

 ## 1. Installation via the package manager